|

 | Iris reticulata 'Beautiful Day' |

-Iriodyction irises (a.k.a. "reticulatas") and poking up their noses all over the garden.
+Hermodactyloides irises (a.k.a. "reticulatas") are poking up their noses all over the garden.
 This appropriately named cultivar was the first to open (today, January 18).
-I am crazy about these--the cheapest thrill on Planet Earth (they are ridiculously cheap, notwithstanding the absurd "tariffs" imposed willy nilly by the orange stain on America.
+I am crazy about these--the cheapest thrill on Planet Earth (they are ridiculously cheap, notwithstanding the absurd "tariffs" imposed willy nilly by the orange stain on America: WHEN will we be delivered?).
 I planted this one ten years ago--it comes up regularly but refuses to clump up.

 |